 Melissa earned her Master of Arts degree in Applied Developmental and Educational Psychology from Boston College with a focus on learning and technology in the medical field, and her Bachelor of Arts degree in Psychology from Simmons College with a concentration in biopsychology.
 She is a member of Psi Chi, the International Honor Society in Psychology, and the American Psychological Association.

-In her free time, Melissa enjoys yoga, comic books, hiking, and relaxing at home with her boyfriend and two cats.
+In her free time, Melissa enjoys yoga, comic books, hiking, and relaxing at home with her husband and two cats.

 Kim Prince provides financial analysis and bookkeeping expertise to Insight Therapeutics.
 She has more than 30 years of experience as an accountant, providing services to for- and non-profit companies in Norfolk, Virginia.
 She is also a certified Microsoft Office Suite Instructor as well as a certified 200-hour yoga instructor.